marcelgoh/opythn/README.md

 # OPythn
 OPythn is a compiler and bytecode interpreter for a core subset of Python.
-The language specification and implementation details can be found [here](./docs/specification.pdf).
+A full report, containing the complete language specification as well as various implementation details, can be found [here](./docs/report.pdf).

 ### Installation